 Time is critical—every hour of standing water increases structural and mold damage:

-- Small Puddles: A household wet/dry vacuum works for shallow areas.
+A household wet/dry vacuum works for shallow areas.

-- Deep Flooding: Contact McDowell’s industrial basement water removal team.
+Contact McDowell’s industrial basement water removal team.
 Our high-capacity pumps clear water up to 10× faster, preserving your concrete slab and stored belongings.

 Prompt removal reduces drywall swelling, wood rot, and mold risk, especially in St. Catharines’ humid summers.

-4. Thorough Drying, Cleaning & Disinfection.
+4. Thorough Drying, Cleaning & Disinfection

 Once water is out, stop mold before it starts:

-- Air Circulation & Dehumidification: Place high-powered fans and a commercial dehumidifier in opposite corners.
+Place high-powered fans and a commercial dehumidifier in opposite corners.

-- Remove Porous Materials: Discard soaked carpet, insulation, and drywall—they harbor moisture and mold spores.
+Discard soaked carpet, insulation, and drywall—they harbor moisture and mold spores.

-- Sanitize Hard Surfaces: Scrub walls and floors with EPA-approved disinfectants.
 Our mold prevention services include industrial-grade sprays and HEPA vacuuming for stubborn infestations.

 5. Document Every Detail